CervaRamiGomez/Exploratory_Analysis_of_Dating_Applications/README.md

 ![alt text](paoz_project/Stocks.png)

 ## Conclusion
-  * We set off to answer four general questions and we found that:
+# We set off to answer four general questions and we found that:

   * The dating pool is mostly comprised of younger users, has a higher male concentration, and is mostly used by straight users.
   * While Okcupid has a higher rating,  Tinder is the still one of the most commonly used apps to date.
   * Chances of finding a long-term partner on a dating app are slim.
   * Dating app stocks grew in the height of the pandemic and have since decreased due to social distancing being lifted.

+## Limitations and difficulties

+As I’m sure you experienced too, the use of secondary data limited our access to and control over the data collected.
+It was hard to find a dataset that answered our original questions, we had to use multiple datatsets and tweak our questions to fit the data we had.
+This also limits the generalizability of our findings.

+Use of API proved more difficult than we hoped.

+We had a lot of trouble merging our branches.
+Many branches created and destroyed in the making of this project.

 ## Links